askeing/B2G-flash-tool/README.md

 # Script tools for B2G project

 ## flash_pvt.py
-The flash_pvt.py is a flash tool for B2G PVT builds which is written by Python.
+The flash_pvt.py is a flash tool for B2G PVT Nightly builds which is written by Python.

 Usage helper:
 ```